Judiciaries of the United Kingdom: Justices of the Supreme Court

 The judges of the Supreme Court of the United Kingdom are known as Justices of the Supreme Court, and they are also Privy Counsellors.
 Justices of the Supreme Court are granted the courtesy title Lord or Lady for life.

 The Supreme Court is a relatively new Court being established in October 2009 following the Constitutional Reform Act 2005.
 Formerly, the Highest Court of Appeal in the United Kingdom was the House of Lords Appellate Committee made up of Lords of Appeal in Ordinary, also known as Law Lords, which with other Lord Justices now form the Supreme Court.
 It also took over devolution cases from the Judicial Committee of the Privy Council.
 Such Law Lords were allowed to sit in the House of Lords and were members for life.

 The Supreme Court serves as the highest court of appeal for all cases in England and Wales and in Northern Ireland, but only for civil cases in Scotland.
 The High Court of Justiciary remains the court of last resort in Scotland for criminal cases.

-The Supreme Court is headed by the President and Deputy President of the Supreme Court and is composed of a further ten Justices of the Supreme Court.
+The Supreme Court is headed by the President and Deputy President of the Supreme Court and is composed of ten Justices of the Supreme Court.

 The Justices do not wear any gowns or wigs in court, but on ceremonial occasions they wear black damask gowns with gold lace without a wig.